XXIX/dougie/README.md

 ## The Bodega Workflow

 1. `cd` into your theme folder
-2. Run `$ doguie bootstrap`
+2. Run `$ dougie bootstrap`
-4. Add your store API keys to `_stores.yml` file ([See instructions](https://github.com/XXIX/dougie/wiki/Theme-and-Store-Requirements))
+3. Add your store API keys to the `_stores.yml` file
-5. Replace your development store with your theme by running: `$ dougie replace_theme`
+4. Replace your development store with your theme by running: `$ dougie replace_theme`
-6. Watch and sync your theme folder by running:  `$ dougie watch`
+5. Watch and sync your theme folder by running:  `$ dougie watch`
-7. Edit your theme files
+6. Edit your theme files
-8. Sync updates with production by running: `$ dougie sync_theme production`
+7. Sync updates with production by running: `$ dougie sync_theme production`

+## Getting API keys

+1. Login to the Admin of your store
+2. Go to `Apps`
+3. Click on `Private Apps`
+4. Click `Create private app`
+5. Give the app a name, like `Dougie`
+6. Copy and paste the `API Key` and `Password` into the `_stores.yml` file in your theme folder under `development` and update the store URL
+7. Repeat for a production store

 ## Building Locally